April 1, 2025

 In-app advertisements

-Monetizing your app through advertisements or highlighting the monetization feature through the ads is often a swift and effective strategy.
+Monetizing your app through advertisements or highlighting the monetization feature through ads is often a swift and effective strategy.
 Various mobile app ad formats are available, each catering to different preferences:

 1. Banner Ads: These ads, delivered by ad servers, appear in specific app locations.
 They can be personalized based on user data.